Theory uncertainties of the irreducible background to VBF Higgs production: Comparison to typical LHC simulations

-Based on the observations in Fig.~\ref{fig:inclusive}, one may be tempted to conclude that the modeling of the irreducible background to VBF Higgs production suffers from large theory uncertainties.
+Considering the observations in Figs.~\ref{fig:jetSpectra} and~\ref{fig:inclusive}, one may be tempted to conclude that the modeling of the irreducible background to VBF Higgs production suffers from large theory uncertainties.
 This is in fact not the case.
-The event-generator predictions compared so far have rather different formal accuracy in the fiducial $H+2j$ phase space, and therefore provide a different level of theoretical control over the observables of interest.
-Furthermore, as already discussed earlier, while in the case of NLO matching with an angular-ordered shower, truncated showers are known to yield a very small effect, an in-depth study is missing for the case in which the two hardest emissions have already been generated.
-Most of these effects can be mitigated once the $H+2j$ final state is modeled consistently at NLO accuracy.
-This will be discussed in the next section.
+The event-generator predictions compared so far have rather different formal accuracy in the fiducial $H+2j$ phase space, and therefore provide a different level of theoretical control over the observables of interest. {In particular, the \minnlops and MEPS@LO results are formally leading order accurate for these observables.
+However, the \minnlops results differ between \herwig and \pythia for all observables in a way that is not suggested by the difference between the MEPS@LO and the MEPS@NLO results.
+We are therefore led to the conclusion that the difference in the simulations is not simply due to a difference in fixed-order higher-order corrections.
+We will focus on a practical solution to mitigate such problems with modeling the $H+2j$ final state, which also relies on the simulations with the highest parametric precision for the $H+2$jet final state.}